rhysmoggs/ms4-morgan-and-co/TESTING.md

 <h1 align="center">Morgan & Co</h1>

-The Full Testing documentation, following on from the README [found here](README.md)
+The Full Testing documentation, following on from the README found [here](README.md).

 # Table of Contents